craftercms/docs/source/system-administrators/activities/clustering.rst

     :width: 100%
     :align: center

-As you start adding nodes to the cluster, the **Cluster** menu will list them like below:
+As you start up new Crafter Studio nodes, they will automatically join the cluster, the **Cluster** menu will list them like below:

 .. image:: /_static/images/system-admin/studio-cluster-2node.png
     :alt: Crafter CMS Authoring Cluster with Two Node
     :width: 100%
     :align: center

-In the cluster screen, it also gives an indication whether a node is **ACTIVE** or **INACTIVE**.
-When a node is **INACTIVE**, the user is given an option to delete the node from the cluster.
+In the cluster screen, it also gives an indication whether a node is **ACTIVE** (healthy) or **INACTIVE** (not healthy).
+When a node is **INACTIVE**, the user is given an option to delete the node from the cluster immediately, or it will be automatically removed in time.

 .. image:: /_static/images/system-admin/studio-cluster-inactive-node.png
     :alt: Crafter CMS Authoring Cluster with an Inactive Node